Qatar Government Budget: Revenues and Spending

 What is the deficit of Qatar Government Budget?

-- The deficit of Current Account to GDP in Qatar increased to 0.24 % in 2021.
+- The surplus of Current Account to GDP in Qatar decreased to 0 % in 2022.
 The maximum surplus was 16.4 % and deficit was -9.2 %.

 - Data published Yearly by Central Bank.